Stol (Karawanks)

 Stol (also Veliki Stol) or Hochstuhl, at 2236 m, is the highest mountain of the Karawanks and straddles the border between Slovenia and Austria.

 Etymology

 The Slovene name Veliki Stol, meaning 'great chair', is derived from the visual appearance of the mountain, especially when seen from the east.
-The German name Hochstuhl ('high chair'), was not introduced until the late 19th century.
-In previous times, the German designation was Stou, a phonetic derivation of the Slovene name.
+The German Hochstuhl ('high chair') was not introduced until the late 19th century; previously, the mountain's German name was Stou, a phonetic derivation from the Slovene.

 Geography

 The Stol massif stretches from Žirovnica in Slovenia to the Austrian market town of Feistritz im Rosental in the north.
 The summit is part of the Karawanks main ridge and the watershed between the Sava and Drava rivers.
 In the north, the Dachstein limestone rocks fall steeply to an over 500 m depth.

 The massif comprises several subpeaks, such as Mali Stol ('Little Chair'), at 2198 m.
 In the east, the crest of the Karawanks leads to Mt.
 Vrtača and further down to Loibl Pass.